corezoid/documentation/en/quick-start/README.md

 ---

-## Working with Call Process/Reply to Process nodes
+## Working with Call Process and Reply to Process nodes

 Corezoid allows to make universal modular processes (subprocesses) that can be re-used in the future by other processes or users.